OuYa01/alx-system_engineering-devops/0x00-shell_basics/README.md

+#0-current_working_directory
-the script i type can tell where am i exactly
+the script i type can display where am i exactly
+#1-listit
+the script can Display the contents list of your current directory